sandboxcoder/LogProfiler/readme.md

 Compares spdlog vs g3log vs Qt

 Special thanks to Nanolog which is where I got the performance tests: https://github.com/Iyengar111/NanoLog

+* Disclaimer: I noticed on my Windows machine spdlog was easily much faster than the other loggers.
+Below, the metrics are from my MacBook Pro where it is running slower.

 ## Building Log Profiler